Clair Neill MA, Integrative Therapist, Registered MBACP

 I am a fully qualified counsellor/psychotherapist and hold an MA in Integrative Counselling & Psychotherapy from the University of Roehampton.
 I am a Registered Member of the BACP.

-I am currently in private practice working from my office in Wormley, near Godalming as well as from my home in Cranleigh.
+I am currently in private practice working with clients online or in the great outdoors for walk & talk sessions.
+When Covid restrictions permit, I will also work from my home in Cranleigh.
 I have worked with students and staff at the Centre for Wellbeing, University of Surrey.
 Prior to that I was a member of the counselling team at Godalming and Guildford colleges.
 I also volunteered for the Rape and Sexual Abuse Support Centre (RASASC) in Guidford.

 Before becoming a counsellor, my background was teaching languages, as well as working in the higher education sector.